 - Use the Explore tool to select a dirty area on the map.

 Review the Error(s) field in the pop-up to understand the error situation.
 See Error management to view a list of error numbers and situation descriptions and to learn more about how to fix errors.

-Associations found to be in error are displayed in the Modify Associations pane with an orange indicator next to the associated feature.
+Associations found to be in error are displayed in the Modify Associations pane with an orange indicator next to the associated feature or object.
 A ToolTip displays additional information for the error when you hover over the indicator on the pane.

 Understand error attributes

 There are several attributes in the dirty areas table that can be used to identify and work with errors.
 Pop-ups are used to explore and interpret errors identified in a dirty area.